rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 Then, you can include the generated Dart file in your library.

 Second, you can make it an independent library.
-It can be done by use of [[dart]](../Standard_Tags/dart.md) as follows:
+It can be done by use of the [[dart]](../Standard_Tags/dart.md) tag as follows:

     [dart]
     library your_rsp_library;